Richardshm/Arduino_scale_rfid_thinkspeak/README.md

-# digital HMI scale with rfid tagging and sending data to thikspeak server.
+# Digital HMI scale with rfid tagging and sending data to thikspeak server.

 It consists of a nodemcu microcontroller, which takes weight measurements taking into account rfid tags to add a certain quantity of a material to the inventory, the nodmcu control uses an HMI interface and also the data taken